dkhoavo/hts-sc-odmatrix-fusion-2025/od-recovery-r1/sim_notebooks/README.md

 6. **Export simulation inputs**
    The following CSV files are generated and saved to `od_sim_data/`:
-   - Destination land-use mixture
+   - Destination land-use mixture and mode share
    - Origin and destination mode priors
    - Smart-card proxy OD data (PT only)
-   - Ground-truth multimodal OD counts
+   - Ground-truth multimodal OD counts (all modes)

 7. **HTS subsampling**
    - Generate five independent HTS samples (20% each) to simulate